tcram/rda-image-archive/README.md

 ## layout

 - `schema/` is for the metadata schema,
+- `script/` contains
-- `script/` is for the `rdaia` python script (based off of `mbx`, a sort of "swiss-army knife")
+    - a polished `rdaia` python executable (which is a sort of "swiss-army knife" for the metadata provider) and
+    - one-off exploratory scripts labelled by date.
 - `examples/` is for test data sets.

+(Beware: relative paths for scripts written prior to 2019-07-01 are broken.)

 ## references

-This repository has been heavily influenced by code at:
+This repository has made use of source code developed elsewhere:

 - <https://github.com/riceissa/aiwatch/>
 - <https://github.com/rbeezer/mathbook>

-Additionally, this repo was based on a survey of the following literature:
+Additionally, this repo was based on a survey of the following:

 - DataCite Metadata Working Group.
 (2019).
 DataCite Metadata Schema Documentation for the Publication and Citation of Research Data.
 Version 4.2.
 DataCite e.V. https://doi.org/10.5438/bmjt-bx77
 - [White Paper: Uploading to Internet Archive](https://about.biodiversitylibrary.org/help/digitization-resources/upload/#Background-Getting%20an%20identifier-Mandatory%20Metadata).
 Joel Richard <richardjm@si.edu>, Smithsonian Libraries.
 Retrieved June 6, 2019.